1981

 Just Can't Get Enough it was terrible.
 It was a relief when it came out."[7]

-Europe" the first time - to The Hague where they played a gig at Zuiderspark
+Europe" for the first time - to The Hague where they played a gig at Zuiderspark

-The single version is the same that appears on the UK version of
+The single version was the same that appeared on the UK version of

-Speak And Spell.
-The 12" single featured the "Schizo Mix", which appears
+Speak & Spell.
+The 12" single featured the "Schizo Mix", which appeared

-on the US version of Speak And Spell.
+on the U.S. version of Speak & Spell.

 In addition, the single's B-side Any Second Now was the first